Bound states and controllable currents on Topological Insulator surfaces with extended magnetic defects: Discussion and conclusions.

-\paragraph{Discussion and conclusions.} We showed that linear defects with magnetic component of scattering at surfaces of topological insulators support spin-polarized bound states, whose signatures are accessible by local scanning probes.
-Macroscopic spin accumulation and charge currents along the defect line are due to a combination of these bound states and asymmetric scattering of the extended quasiparticles (FO).
-These can be controlled by an external magnetic field, and vary stepwise as a function of the field direction in the plane.
+We showed that linear defects with magnetic component of scattering at surfaces of topological insulators support spin-polarized bound states, whose signatures are accessible by local scanning probes. {Spin structure of the bound states combines with the asymmetric scattering of the extended quasiparticles, due to breaking of time-reversal symmetry, and results in macroscopic spin accumulation and the flow of non-dissipative charge currents along the defect.
+Our most important conclusions are that the magnetic moments of the scattering centers along and normal to the defect line play very different roles, and therefore varying the angle between an external magnetic field applied along the surface and the defect line effectively controls the strength of magnetic scattering.
+Since the charge currents vary stepwise as a function of the strength of magnetic scattering, the same stepwise dependence will appear as a function of the field direction in the plane.}

 Above we used a continuum long-wavelength Hamiltonian.
-In lattice models the bound states merge with either valence or conduction band~\cite{Xu2018} at momenta comparable to the size of the Brillouin Zone.
+In lattice models the bound states merge with either valence or conduction band~\cite{Xu2018} at momenta comparable to the size of the Brillouin zone.
 The resulting non-linearity of the dispersion will modify the values of the net magnetic moment and the current, and wash out the sharp transitions between the plateaus in Fig.~\ref{Charge_current_vary_Ux}, but our main conclusions remain unaffected.
-Similarly, weak hexagonal modulation of the Dirac cone changes the quantitaive details but not the qualitative behavior found here.
+Similarly, weak hexagonal modulation of the Dirac cone changes the quantitative details but not the qualitative behavior found here.

-Our work motivates studies of the behavior of guided currents in a patterned network of line defects, and possible effects of such line on the proximity coupling to magnetic and superconducting systems in heterostructure.
-Overall, it opens up yet unexplored avenues in defect engineering of surface properties.
+{It is important to note that the currents we find are a feature of the ground state, and therefore dissipationless (flow in the absence of external bias).
+Consequently, they cannot be easily measured using standard transport techniques and geometries.
+Instead, these currents will be most easily accessible and detectable via the magnetic fields they produce.
+In this context, our work motivates studies of patterned networks of line defects, where the desired spatial distribution of these currents and the associated fields can be created.
+In this context our work is a part of a bigger effort of defect engineering of surface and interface properties. }